Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/error_handling_Flow.md

 - Version: 1.0
 - Updated with the Project requirements by Feb 28, 2025
 - Author: Yiwen Wang
-This document describes the structured error handling process in the YAML-based pipeline validation system.
+This document describes the structured error handling process in the YAML-based pipelineEntity validation system.
 The goal is to provide accurate and meaningful error reporting with exact line and column numbers for debugging.

 ## 1. Error Sources

-Errors can occur in the following stages:
+Errors can occur in the following stageEntities:

 1. **YAML Parsing** (handled in `YamlParser`)
 2. **Pipeline Structure Validation** (handled in `PipelineValidator`)